mcguinlu/seanad/README.md

 The analysis found that a subset of Senators regularly do not vote on voting days.
-In addition, for some Senators, there was evidence of attendance (defined as either a recorded vote or a verbal contribution to the debate) on &lt;30% of the days they claimed they attended for the purpose of the parliamentary allowance.
+In addition, for some Senators, there was evidence of attendance (defined as either a recorded vote or a verbal contribution to the debate) on just &lt;30% of the days they claimed they attended for the purpose of the parliamentary allowance.

 This analysis was performed using the `targets` framework.
 To re-run the